gskinnerTeam/flutter-stateful-props/README.md

 }
 ```

 **This is the entire Widget!** No extra 5 lines of boilerplate.
 As you can see, there is some trade-off here between the increased boilerplate and complexity of `use(...)` and `Ref()` vs. the reduced line count and readability win of a single Class.
-You can decide which you like best and where.
-From our experience, `PropsWidget` is really handy for up to 3 props, and at that point a StatefulWidget is probably a better choice.

 **WARNING:** If you forget to make your Refs `static` the state will be lost, and the compiler will give no warning here.
 As such this approach is slightly less robust than the Mixin.